-US Chrome provides chrome plating, electroplating and other metal finishing services that increase the longevity and use of many industries parts, components, and equipment.
+U.S. Chrome provides a variety of plating services including hard chrome, thin dense chrome, electroless nickel and NiCom.
+Other metal finishing services are also offered to increase the longevity and use of your parts, components, and equipment.

 Hard chrome plating protects metal parts and components from wear and corrosion for increased longevity and reliability in the field.
 Our industrial hard chrome finishing and rechroming services are available for all metal surfaces including titanium and other exotic metals.